Scholarships and fees

 The following studentships are open to UK/EU students AND international students:

-Open School Scholarship candidates are encouraged to apply for other scholarships through schemes such as the ESRC or AHRC White Rose schemes and those who have made applications to multiple scholarships will be considered favourably.
+Open School Scholarship candidates are encouraged to apply for other scholarships through schemes such as the ESRC or AHRC White Rose and those who have made applications to multiple scholarships will be considered favourably.

 Applicants are strongly advised to make informal enquiries to the School or an individual supervisor well in advance of the deadline.
 Applicants should normally have already received an offer for PhD study from the School before applying for the scholarship – please see the ‘how to apply’ tab for details.